iamphuc/Tabu-Search/README.md

 ## Demonstration
 ![](images/Tabu%20Search%202D%20Demonstration.gif)

 TS is able to identify the global optimum in this 2D multimodal function thanks to its **Tabu Move** feature.
 Once a certain move is kept in memory as a tabu move, the algorithm doesn't allow dialing back to the tabu move anymore.
 Thus further exploration in the search space is possible.
 In our case, as the algorithm finds lower points beyond the tabu move, we can say that the tabu move is the global optimum.
 This is indeed the case because the other optimum is only the local optimum.

+If we consider Greedy Approach, there are two potential issues.
+First, Greedy Approach could stop at the local optimum.
+If we start on the very left of our 2D example, we will stop at the local optimum.
+Second, Greedy Approach is blind to further search space.
+In Greedy Approach, there is no mechanism that allows acceptance of solutions that are less than the previous one.
+Suppose we started Greedy Approach in the middle of the function, we would end up at the global optimum.
+But actually we don't know that.

 ## License
 This repository contains a [MIT LICENSE](https://github.com/iamphuc/Tabu-Search/blob/main/LICENSE)